 Probing of surface conditions through GPS reflectrometry (i.e., satellite to surface to receiver pathways) to measure soil moisture, snow depth, vegetation moisture index, and other features, provides crucial information regarding the water cycle and water resources.

-Advances in satellite systems through the Global Navigation Satellite System (GNSS) and innovations in GPS and GNSS receivers, other instrumentation, data processing, computing power, and cyberinfrastructure have allowed the scientific community to better address an array of critical scientific and societal problems using space and terrestrial geodetic techniques—in geographically distributed areas.
+Advances in satellite systems through the Global Navigation Satellite System (GNSS) and innovations in GNSS/GPS receivers, other instrumentation, data processing, computing power, and cyberinfrastructure allowed the scientific community to better address an array of critical scientific and societal problems using space and terrestrial geodetic techniques in geographically distributed areas.

 For more information about the science goals of PBO, please visit EarthScope Science.

-UNAVCO has the mandate to ensure that the PBO GPS Network is operating with a high level of performance and reliability.
-At any given time, at least 85% of the GPS stations in this network must be operational.
-UNAVCO provides both remote (office-based) and on-site maintenance for the PBO network.
-Office-based maintenance includes activities such as receiver firmware upgrades and configuration changes.
-On-site maintenance includes repairs due to hardware malfunctions, lightning strikes, vandalism, theft, or other unanticipated problems.
-Field engineers also perform scheduled maintenance on the equipment, such as battery replacement which is done every five years.
-Scheduled and unscheduled maintenance are combined where appropriate to reduce travel costs.
-The GPS Operations Manager coordinates the maintenance with the field engineers who are based in locations throughout the Western U.S. and Alaska.
+UNAVCO had the mandate to ensure that the PBO GPS Network was operated with a high level of performance and reliability.
+At any given time, at least 85% of the GPS stations in this network needed to be operational.
+UNAVCO provided both remote (office-based) and on-site maintenance for the PBO network.
+Office-based maintenance included activities such as receiver firmware upgrades and configuration changes.
+On-site maintenance included repairs due to hardware malfunctions, lightning strikes, vandalism, theft, or other unanticipated problems.
+Field engineers also performed scheduled maintenance on the equipment, such as battery replacement which was done every five years.
+Scheduled and unscheduled maintenance were combined where appropriate to reduce travel costs.
+The GPS Operations Manager coordinated the maintenance with the field engineers who were based in locations throughout the Western U.S. and Alaska.

-Maintenance activities are scheduled to include a number of stations during one maintenance trip.
-This is done to minimize the travel costs associated with station visits.
-There is no set timeline for repairing non-operational stations.
-However, the following guidelines are used by PBO field engineers to prioritize GPS maintenance activities:
+Maintenance activities were scheduled to include a number of stations during one maintenance trip.
+This was done to minimize the travel costs associated with station visits.
+There was no set timeline for repairing non-operational stations.
+However, the following guidelines were used by PBO field engineers to prioritize GPS maintenance activities:

-The Plate Boundary Observatory collects, archives and distributes data from a broad networks of over 1100 GPS and seismic sites located across the continental United States and Alaska.
+The Plate Boundary Observatory (PBO) and now the Network of the Americas (NOTA) collects, archives and distributes data from a broad networks of GPS (and now GNSS) and seismic sites located across the continental United States and Alaska.
 These data are freely and openly available to the public, with equal access provided for all users.
 PBO data includes the raw data collected from each instrument, quality-checked data in formats commonly used by PBO's various user communities, and processed data such as calibrated time series, velocity fields, and error estimates.

-One data access method for PBO GPS data is using the UNAVCO Data Archive Interface:
+One data access method for historical PBO GPS (and now NOTA GNSS) data is using the UNAVCO Data Archive Interface:

 Requests for real-time GPS/GNSS data from the PBO network needs to be made by requesting an account by emailing rtgpsunavco.org.